riceissa/issarice.com/wiki/math-136.md

 second midterm).
 Overall, I thought that while people in the class had gotten more used to each other, that there was perhaps less group work when working on assignments.

+After the last final the class got together to have lunch at the HUB.